 The general recommendation is 1.5 lbs. of turkey per person (that allows for leftovers!)

 How long should you plan to thaw your bird?

 One of the saddest sights (I see it EVERY year) is a poor, lost soul shopping for frozen turkeys ON WEDNESDAY.
 Most sites recommend 1 day of hanging out in the fridge per 5 pounds of bird, so a 20-lb turkey will take 4 days to thaw—plan accordingly!

-Be sure to carefully read not only the guide and shopping list, but also the recipes: you may have to make adjustments based on your kitchen equipment and size, baking dishes, etc. (for example, if you don’t have a toaster oven, you’ll need to make extra drippings for gravy the day beforehand).
+To execute this Thanksgiving Dinner meal plan, be sure to carefully read not only the guide and shopping list, but also the recipes: you may have to make adjustments based on your kitchen equipment and size, baking dishes, etc. (for example, if you don’t have a toaster oven, you’ll need to make extra drippings for gravy the day beforehand).

 Thanksgiving Dinner Meal Plan: the Recipes